iceye-ltd/product-documentation/docs/productFormats/vid.md

 </figure>

 ## Notes and Explanations
-1. **Frame duration:** The exact duration and time separation of each video frames varies slightly depending on specific collection characteristics.
-The actual duration value is avaialable in the [GeoTIFF metadata](#key-vid-geotiff-metadata).
+1. **Frame duration:** The exact duration and temporal separation of each video frame varies slightly depending on specific collection characteristics.
+The actual values are availalable in the [GeoTIFF metadata](#key-vid-geotiff-metadata).